1. What's modbus?

 - Object: Modbus server

-- Property: "write persistently with Modbus"
+- Property: “Write persistently by Modbus”

-For the correct device and property addresses, please refer to the appendix.
-In order to prevent a user forgetting to quit the “write persistent” mode, a timeout of 60s will force to quit the “write persistent” mode and come back to default mode with volatile memory write operations.
+In order to prevent a user forgetting to quit the “write persistent” mode, a timeout of 60s will force to quit the “write persistent” mode and come back to default mode with volatile memory write operations (value of the property will be back to “false”).

-Example code and available library
+5. Example code and available library

 Studer Innotec provides a free Python library that enables access to next devices through Modbus (RTU & TCP).
 This library also contains example code for easier integration.
-These resources are available at this address: https://github.com/studer-innotec/next-modbus
+These resources are available at this address: